remodlai/litellm-nova/docs/my-website/docs/proxy/logging.md

 :::

 For some use cases, you may want to disable specific callbacks for a request.
-You can do this by passing `x-litellm-disable-callbacks: <callback_name>` in the request headers.
+You can do this by passing `x-remodl-disable-callbacks: <callback_name>` in the request headers.

-Send the list of callbacks to disable in the request header `x-litellm-disable-callbacks`.
+Send the list of callbacks to disable in the request header `x-remodl-disable-callbacks`.

 <Tabs>
 <TabItem value="Curl" label="Curl Request">